Broaden your soup and stew offerings with this rich, tasty, easy lamb stew.

 I think this is where the reputation of lamb having a gamey flavor is rooted.

-Some cooks will use red wine in their recipe for stew.
+Some cooks will use red wine in their recipe for lamb stew.
 I chose to use a can of beer instead.

 This will produce a delicious flavor base.